davidmallasen/gemm/README.md

 To execute run `./bin/gemm_test.out`.

-The result should print `Column-major order matrix multiply in c!` as it is using the local column-major c algorithm.
+The matrix multiplication should print `Matrix multiply in c!` as it is using the shared library c algorithm.

 ## Python matrix extension